High vs. Low Octane Fuel Stability

-It’s important to quickly review what octane is to dive deeper into stability issues.
+It’s important to quickly review what octane is to dive deeper into fuel stability issues.
 At most gas stations throughout the US, octane ratings are typically presented as a number, 87 to 93.
 This number is the AKI (Anti-Knock Index).
 Manufacturers and regulatory bodies find the AKI of fuel by averaging its RON (Research Octane Number), and it’s MON (Motor Octane Number).
 These numbers present a scale to gauge how much pressure and heat the fuel can handle before spontaneous combustion.
 When a fuel spontaneously combusts it will cause pre-ignition, which is bad, or detonation, also known as “knock,” which is worse.
 Octane ratings are necessary because different engines expose fuel to various levels of heat and compression.
 Your engine needs the right octane level to avoid knock and operate reliably.

-How Does Octane Affect Stability?
+How Does Octane Affect The Shelf Life Of Gasoline?

 Vapor pressure is one of the significant aspects of fuel stability.
 Vapor pressure is measured by the amount of pressure that will build up in a sealed container when heated to 100°F (38°C).
 This pressure test will determine the number of hydrocarbons in the fuel that have a low boiling point.
 Pump fuel with high vapor pressure is typically used in cold weather to reduce starting issues at low temperatures.
 In this example, high would be around 12 psi.
 Depending on county and state, pump fuel vapor pressures are limited to a 7.8 to 9psi maximum in warm weather.
 Fuel will maintain its vapor pressure in an air-tight container, but fuel exposed to the atmosphere can lose it’s lighter components in a matter of days.